fluid-project/infusion-docs/src/documents/APIChangesFrom1_5To2_0.md

 * Replace "fluid.viewRelayComponent" with "fluid.viewComponent"
 * Replace "fluid.rendererRelayComponent" with "fluid.rendererComponent"
 * Remove "autoInit" - it is now the default for every component
+* Order of merging component grades has reversed - grades at the right-hand end of the `gradeNames` list now take priority over those at the left

 #### fluid.demands ####